 Or you can hang bunches of stems in a cool, dry place.
 Place a perforated paper bag over the bunches to catch any bits that fall off, and to keep dust off the leaves.

 Store the dried leaves in an airtight plastic or glass container in a cool, dark location.
 They will retain their flavor for about six months.
+You can find more information on drying herbs in our guide.

 Or why not try making an oregano-infused oil?
 This is an easy way to add a touch of flavor to salad dressings, to drizzle on bread, or even to share the fruits of your harvest with friends.
 Our sister site, Foodal, has full instructions.